commercialhaskell/stack/doc/GUIDE.md

 ## Different databases

-Time to take a short break from hands-on examples and discuss a little architecture. stack has the concept of multiple *databases*.
+Time to take a short break from hands-on examples and discuss a little architecture.
+Stack has the concept of multiple *databases*.
 A database consists of a GHC package database (which contains the compiled version of a library), executables, and a few other things as well.
 To give you an idea: